rsksmart/devportal-1.0/rif/rns/architecture/rsk-registrar/registrars/fifs.md

 function register(string calldata name, address nameOwner, bytes32 secret, uint duration);
 ```

-Registers a .rsk name in RNS.
+Registers a `.rsk` name in RNS.

 This method must be called after committing.

-Previously execute [`approve()`](https://github.com/riflabs/RIF-Token/blob/master/contracts/third-party/openzeppelin/token/ERC20/StandardToken.sol#L53) for the amount of tokens to be transferred.
+You must have previously executed [`approve()`](https://github.com/riflabs/RIF-Token/blob/master/contracts/third-party/openzeppelin/token/ERC20/StandardToken.sol#L53) for the amount of tokens to be transferred.

 - `name` The name to register.
 - `nameOwner` The owner of the name to register.